 Another way that people incorrectly write dialogue is by putting a comma between two sentences instead of a period.

-While rule number 1 above might lead you to believe that the first example is correct, remember that two spoken sentences are still two separate sentences and need a period.
+Remember that two spoken sentences are still two separate sentences and should be separated by a period.

 More Tips on Using Dialogue